mikecalvo/mikecalvo.github.io/msse/notes/jpa/index.md

 ---

 # Fetch
-Fetch mode
+- Fetch mode
-Lazy
+  - Lazy
-Eager – disable lazy loading
+  - Eager: disable lazy loading
-Mode can be configured on each relationship
+- Mode can be configured on each relationship
-Consider performance and use when configuring fetch
+  - Consider performance and use when configuring fetch

 ---

 # Cascade
-Tells Hibernate whether to follow the path of the relationship on Insert
+- Tells JPA whether to follow the path of the relationship on
-Update
+  - Insert
-Delete
+  - Update
-All
+  - Delete
-Hibernate adds options
+  - Delete all orphans
-Delete All Orphans
+  - All of the above

 ---